 There are a number of ways that studies of these hormones in animals can be used for conservation; both in zoos and in the wild.

-These methods can be used to learn about the basic reproductive biology of threatened or endangered wildlife species.
-This knowledge can help animal experts recognise disturbances in the reproductive processes of particular species living in the wild, and can also be used to plan captive breeding programmes for endangered species or monitor pregnancy and health in captive animals.
+Hormone measurements can be used to learn about the basic reproductive biology of threatened or endangered wildlife species.
+This knowledge can help animal experts recognise disturbances in the reproductive processes of particular species living in the wild and can also be used to plan captive breeding programmes for endangered species or monitor pregnancy and health in captive animals.
 Changes in the time that puberty starts or in pregnancy rates can be studied in different situations; for example, in response to changes in weather, habitat, availability of food or social situations.

-Changes in pregnancy rates of free-living wild animals can be useful indicators of the health of a particular animal population, or help in identifying problems that may affect the continued viability of the population if there is a fall in pregnancy and births.
-The impact of environmental poisons (toxins) on reproductive cycles and the health of wildlife can be measured by monitoring reproductive cycles, pregnancy and birth rates in wildlife populations.
+Changes in pregnancy rates of free-living wild animals can be useful indicators of the health of a particular animal population, they can also help in identifying problems that may affect the continued viability of the population for example if there is a fall in the number of pregnancies and births.
+The impact of environmental poisons (toxins) on reproductive cycles and in turn the health of wildlife can also be measured by monitoring reproductive cycles, pregnancy and birth rates in wildlife populations.

-A further example is the endangered Florida panther where environmental chemicals may be having a harmful effect on their reproduction and, therefore, the potential future survival of the species.
-There appears to be no difference in measured levels of oestrogen in the blood between male and female panthers; and a number of possible endocrine disruptors have been identified in the local environment.
+Another example is the endangered Florida panther; scientists believe environmental chemicals may be having a harmful effect on their ability to reproduce and, therefore, the potential future survival of the species.
+Researchers have shown that there appears to be no difference in the measured levels of oestrogen in the blood between male and female panthers; and a number of possible endocrine disruptors have been identified in the local environment.
 Scientists suspect that male panthers have been de-masculinised and feminised because of early exposure to environmental pollution.

-By measuring key hormones in captive or free-living endangered wildlife, researchers can determine the impact of these events on the animals’ health and reproduction and use this information to make management decisions for both captive and free-ranging animal populations.
+By measuring key hormones in captive or free-living endangered wildlife, researchers can determine the impact of certain events on animal health and reproduction and use this information to make management decisions for both captive and free-ranging animal populations.